everit-org/cache-noop/README.md

 cache-noop
 ==========

-NoOperation implementation of cache-api.
-The bundle registers CacheFactory and CacheConfiguration as OSGi service automatically.
+NoOperation implementation cache.
+The bundle registers a java.util.Map and a java.util.concurrent.ConcurrentMap interfaces as OSGi service automatically.

 The services can be filtered with the following expression:
 `(cacheName=noop)`